dalesgit/wiki-vim/pages/Prep verbatim.md

 - avoid spiritualizing. asking about the body.
 - I am good at asking questions, often get too involved in giving my own story
 - "liminality" -- I know this pretty well

+## Moments
+### Lou
+- Lou intent on explaining his decision re.
+CP
+- Lou re. re-marriage and failure
+- treatment, therapy, prescriptions
+- Lou re. how many years left
+- Lou re. how he prays: What is it that works for you.
+- Lou: What do you want in the years you have left?
+### Marcus